isaacsun86/HAN/README.md

-# HAN
+# HAN Stack
-HAN (HTML5, Angular2, Nodejs) - A Simple, Quick, and Easy starting point for WEB development.
+HAN is a framework for WEB development.Aim to start a web application at an easy point with HTML5, Nodejs and Angularjs2.
+It doesn't limit any database for your applications.
+You can select any db you love but need your development of db driver.